pianomanfrazier/techblog/content/post/microbit-asteroids.md

 There are a bunch of other features you could add to this game.
 Here are some ideas.

 - connect up a speaker and make music/sound on asteroid collision
-- keep score (either a timer or number of astroids missed)
+- keep score (either a timer or number of asteroids missed)
-- add multiple astroids
+- add multiple asteroids
 - allow the rocket to shoot with A+B button presses
 - use the microbit internal tilt sensor to control the rocket